Mother Cat Keeps Her Kittens Alive Despite Having a Severed Spine

 Fly free, Liberty.
 I am sorry your humans failed you, I am sorry we couldn’t save you, but I will keep my promise and those little ones of yours will be safe and well loved.

-Story submitted by Nikki Chapple from Best Friends Felines in Brisbane, Australia.
+This story was submitted by Nikki Chapple from our shelter friend Best Friends Felines in Brisbane, Australia.
+Learn more about them here!